 Our bus is canceled?
 What?
 Why?
 This is how our trip started when we were getting ready to leave Quito, Ecuador.
 Continue reading to hear more of our crazy story of how we got from Quito to Colombia, helpful tips for along the way and the steps to crossing the land border at Rumichaca.

-Don’t Assume – Ask Lots of Questions
+Don’t Assume – Ask Lots Of Questions

 We purchased bus tickets online from Quito, Ecuador to Popayán, Colombia, well in advance of our trip.
 They were about $70/person.
 I assumed we were all set.
 A week before taking off, I went online to get the tickets printed and to make the final preparations.